AI Procurement: Why it matters, Applications & Use cases 2024

 Procurement involves making purchase decisions under conditions of scarcity.
-Data-driven decision making is required to ensure the buyer acquires goods and services at the best possible price when aspects such as quality, quantity, time, and location are compared.
+Data-driven decision-making is required to ensure the buyer acquires goods and services at the best possible price when aspects such as quality, quantity, time, and location are compared.
 This makes procurement a good fit for AI because AI algorithms can provide insights and help companies make better decisions.
 According to Deloitte’s 2019 Global Chief Procurement Officer (CPO) Survey, 51% of CPOs indicated they are now using advanced analytics and 25 percent have, or are piloting, an AI/cognitive solution up from 19% in 2018.

 What are AI applications in procurement?

 Spend analytics helps organizations proactively identify savings opportunities, manage risks, and optimize their businesses’ buying power.
 Accurate spend data is foundational in the development of effective category, sourcing, and spend management strategies.
-Machine learning algorithms can be utilized to classify procurement spend into categories and sub-categories.
-AI-powered spend classification allows better analysis by enriching this data with external information from the web.
-In fact, according to Deloitte report, projects that use AI spend classification have achieved around 97% accuracy in the classification of data.
+Machine learning algorithms can be utilized to classify procurement spending into categories and sub-categories.
+AI-powered spending classification allows better analysis by enriching this data with external information from the web.
+In fact, according to a Deloitte report, projects that use AI spend classification have achieved around 97% accuracy in the classification of data.

 Contract Management is the process of managing contracts from different parties (vendors, partners, and customers), covering the terms and conditions and deadlines, and supporting the processes that utilize the contract data, ensuring your vendor relationships are efficient and profitable.
 Natural Language Processing (NLP) enables companies to automatically scan and understand long and wordy legal documents for potential savings opportunities.
 Machine learning algorithm can also automate contract management via solutions like Sievo to make the auditing process faster and more efficient.

-Artificial intelligence enables businesses to automatically detect anomalies such as fraud ,compliance issues or price changes across the supplier landscape.
+Artificial intelligence enables businesses to automatically detect anomalies such as fraud, compliance issues, or price changes across the supplier landscape.

 Automation of manual tasks

-If you want to learn more AI applications from different industries and departments, feel free to check our research articles:
+If you want to learn more about AI applications from different industries and departments, feel free to check our research articles:

 - 100+ AI Use Cases / Applications